maxgmr/rust-maintenance-docs/updating-rustc.md

 After running `d/prune-unused-deps`, you'll see a _lot_ of changes, almost none of which you actually need.

-First, if you needed to edit `d/prune-unused-deps` itself earlier, make sure you restore that:
+First, if you needed to edit `d/prune-unused-deps` itself earlier, make sure you restore it:

 ```shell
 git restore debian/prune-unused-deps